Prajwal0225/My-Favorite-SuperHero/README.md

 ## 🚀 Getting Started

-To use the My Fav Superhero project, simply open the `index.html` file in your web browser.
+To use the My Fav Superhero project:

 - Clone this repository to your local machine: